The DOKOH Journal

 Full grain leather breathes.
 In a hot, humid Indian summer — or in a crowded hospital, a busy school, a public sector office — the foot perspires.
 A breathable upper allows moisture to move through the leather, reducing foot temperature and preventing the buildup of bacteria.
 A genuine leather or bonded leather upper traps that moisture, creating conditions for skin irritation and accelerating the deterioration of the insole beneath it.

 Full grain leather holds its shape.
 Under the constant mechanical stress of walking — the leather bending and flexing with every step — the grain structure of full grain leather maintains its integrity longer than processed grades.
-A top grain shoe begins to show stress creasing at the vamp (the front of the upper, above the toe) more quickly.
+A top grain shoe begins to show stress creasing at the vamp more quickly.
 A genuine leather shoe may crease permanently within months of regular use.

 How to Identify Full Grain Leather When Buying